LinaSachuk/JavaScript-The-Advanced-Concepts/README.md

 sayMyName()()() // Andrei Neagoie
 ```

+## Hoisting

-**14. Hoisting**: Hosting is the behavior of moving the variables or function declarations to the top of their respective environments during compilation phase.
+Hosting is the behavior of moving the variables or function declarations to the top of their respective environments during compilation phase.
 Variables are partially hoisted and function declarations are hoisted (var and function).
 Hoisting is a part of the creation phase in the Global Execution Context.

 ```JavaScript
 //during hosting one = undefined; will ignore a second declaration, because already assigned to equal undefined.